omahs/frigg-smartcontracts/contracts/Router/README.md

 # Router

-Router.sol is used for primary market buy-sell widget on Frigg's respective Issuer's Microsites.
+testRouter.sol is used for primary market buy-sell widget on Frigg's respective Issuer's Microsites.